jtvanlew/jtvanlew.github.io/_posts/2015-10-01-seoul-food.md

 ![DSC_1006.jpg]({{site.baseurl}}/images/DSC_1006.jpg)

-When Sunny, Sara, and Angie began digging into it, I was even more confused.
+When Sara, Angie, and Sunny began digging into it, I was even more confused.
 There appeared to be some wavy ramen noodles and maybe even sweet potato noodles (a la japchae).
 On top of that was cheese (!!?) and some korean dumplings.
 Not to mention floating throughout the spicy soup was a decent amount of dduk.
 It was the most mash-up looking dish I'd seen -- even compared to the random assortment of stuff in bibimbap.

 ![DSC_1011.jpg]({{site.baseurl}}/images/DSC_1011.jpg)